-The BMW 3 Series is the company's top seller in the United States and a favorite in the marketplace for good reason: It's a well-built, premium compact car endowed with world-class fit and finish, ample power, and a comfortable ride and handling trade-off that is unmatched by most vehicles at any price.
-And that applies no matter what model or year you choose, as generation after generation of 3 Series enjoy the same benefits despite a constant evolution.
-This makes buying a used 3 Series a solid bet -- there's not a dud model among them.
+The BMW 3 Series is the company's top seller in the United States and a favorite in the marketplace for good reason: It's a classy entry-level luxury car endowed with world-class fit and finish, spirited performance and an exquisite ride-and-handling balance unmatched by most vehicles at any price.
+That's true no matter which model or year you choose — generation after generation of 3 Series has offered the same benefits despite constant evolution.
+Accordingly, buying a used 3 Series is a solid bet; there's nary a bad apple in this barrel.

 Current BMW 3 Series

 Today's BMW 3 Series is offered as either a sedan or a wagon.
 It's broken down into 320i, 328d, 330e, 330i and 340i models.
 The 320i and 330i sedans and 330i wagon get a 2.0-liter turbocharged four-cylinder gasoline engine that produces either 180 horsepower (320i) or 248 hp (330i).
 Topping the range is the sedan-only 340i with a turbocharged 3.0-liter inline-six with 320 hp.

 There are also two fuel-efficient 3 Series options.
 The 328d sedan and wagon are powered by a 180-hp, turbocharged 2.0-liter four-cylinder diesel that returns highway fuel economy in the low 40s.
 Or check out the 330e sedan.
 It's a plug-in hybrid that has an electric-only range of about 22 miles.
 Once the battery runs low, fuel economy is around 30 mpg.

 Transmission choices include a six-speed manual and an eight-speed automatic, though diesels, hybrids and wagons are automatic-only.
 Rear-wheel drive is standard on all 3 Series sedans, while all-wheel drive is available on the sedan (except the hybrid) and standard on all wagons.